-Accessibility of the Loan
+Accessibility of the Funding

-Term Length of the Loan
+Term Length of the Funding

 To be eligible for BDC financial support when your business is at the start-up phase, you must demonstrate realistic market and sales potential, possess experience or expertise in your field, provide personal or credit references, demonstrate a reasonable investment of financial resources and provide a solid business